rhomobile/rhomobile-docs/eb/en/edge/api/SimulScan.md

 ####Type
 <span class='text-info'>STRING</span>
 ####Description

-<p>The template XML which defines the document to be processed.
+The template XML which defines the document to be processed.
 This should be file URI to the template on the device.
 You must provide this property to define the form being captured and what is contained in each region on that form.
-Templates are specific to each document format you intend on capturing and can be created online at https://dpx-uat.motorolasolutions.com/.</p>
+Templates are specific to each document format you intend on capturing and can be created online at https://dpx-uat.motorolasolutions.com/.
 ####Access